smaurice101/readthedocs/docs/source/tmlbuilds.rst

         If you are using Kafka Cloud then this

         is the **API SECRET**
+    * - ingestdatamethod
+      - You must choose how you will ingest your data.

+        Choose ONE from: 1. localfile, 2. mqtt,

+                         3. rest, 4. grpc

     * - solutionname
       - Provide a name for the solution.
 This name